mia-platform/distribution/addons/prometheus-operator/monitoring-stack/README.md

 ## Add-on Configurations

-The add-on will install all its component inside the namespace where the `prometheus-operator` deployement is and will use the following default **ports**:
+The add-on will install all its component inside the namespace where the `prometheus-operator` deployment is and will use the following default **ports**:

 - alertmanager: